GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/poromechanicsWellbore/Example.rst

 We use the internal mesh generator ``InternalWellbore`` to create a rock domain (:math:`10\, m \, \times 5 \,  m \, \times 2 \, m`), with a wellbore of initial radius equal to :math:`0.1` m.
-Coordinates of ``trajectory`` defines the wellbore trajectory, which represents a perfect vertical well in this tutorial.
+Coordinates of ``trajectory`` defines the wellbore trajectory, which represents a perfect vertical well in this example.
 By turning on ``autoSpaceRadialElems="{ 1 }"``, the internal mesh generator automatically sets number and spacing of elements in the radial direction, which overrides the values of ``nr``.
 With ``useCartesianOuterBoundary="0"``, a Cartesian aligned outer boundary on the outer block is enforced.
 In this way, a structured three-dimensional mesh is created with 100 x 80 x 2 elements in the radial, tangential and z directions, respectively.
 All the elements are eight-node hexahedral elements (``C3D8``) and refinement is performed